Nazaré, Portugal: History and legend

-The first church in Sítio was built over the grotto to commemorate a miraculous intervention in 1182 by the Virgin Mary, which saved the life of the 12th-century Portuguese knight Dom Fuas Roupinho (possibly a templar) while he was hunting deer one morning in a dense fog.
+The first church in Sítio was built over the grotto to commemorate a reported miraculous intervention in 1182 by the Virgin Mary, alleged to have saved the life of the 12th-century Portuguese knight Dom Fuas Roupinho (possibly a templar) while he was hunting deer one morning in a dense fog.
 The episode is usually referred to as the Legend of Nazaré.
-In memory of the miracle he had a chapel (Capela da Memória) built over the small grotto, where the miraculous statue had been placed by king Roderic.
-Beside the chapel, on a rocky outcrop 110 meters above the Atlantic, one can still see the mark made in the rock by one of the hooves of Dom Fuas' horse.
-This Church of Nazareth, high on the rocky outcrop over Pederneira Bay, was noted as a landmark in sailors' manuals.
+In memory of the miracle, he built a chapel (Capela da Memória) over the small grotto, where the miraculous statue had been placed by king Roderic.
+Beside the chapel is a rocky outcrop 110 meters above the Atlantic.
+The story alleges that, in dense fog and at speed, Dom Fuas made a plea to the Virgin Mary, when his horse suddenly stopped at the edge of the point.
+Still visible is a mark allegedly made in the rock by one of the hooves of Dom Fuas' horse.
+The Church of Nazareth, later built on that high rocky outcrop over Pederneira Bay, is noted as a landmark in some sailors' manuals.

 In 1377, King Fernando I of Portugal founded a new, more spacious church, which was totally transformed between the 16th and 19th centuries.
 The Sanctuary of Our Lady of Nazaré is a rich baroque building, with splendid tiles on its interior.
 Behind and above the main altar, visitors can see and venerate the miraculous statue of Our Lady of Nazaré.
-The religious figures are crowned by 18th century diadems, presented to the church by King John VI.
+King John VI gave the church some religious figures, crowned with 18th century diadems.
 The sacred image is wrapped with a green cloak decorated with gold, gifted to the Virgin Mary by King John V. The main chapel is separated from the body of the church with an arcade made from pau-santo and a few pillars decorated with mosaics in 19th century Italian marble.

+In January 2026, Storm Kristin caused a catastrophic impact in Nazaré.